Assorted symbols in Chinese art and history

 Demon punishing the sinful at Dazu caves, Chongqing

 The Chinese hell is generally a less fearsome place than the Christian one.
 People are punished after death for their misdemeanors, but not for eternity so it is more like the Christian purgatory.
 Hell can be transliterated as ‘earth prison’ and is divided into ten sections with the first one being the place of initial judgment.
 Each section is then subdivided according to the particular sins to be punished and ruled by specific demons.
 The belief in an after-life is strong in China (see ghosts) and ‘hell’ probably came into China with Buddhism.
-It is the Buddhist tradition that has produced vivid portrayals of the horrors of hell.
+It is the Buddhist tradition that has provided vivid portrayals of the horrors of hell.

 Immortals xiān